nodejs/node/doc/api/n-api.md

 Implementations of this type of function should avoid making any N-API calls that could result in the execution of JavaScript or interaction with JavaScript objects.
-Most often any code that needs to make N-API calls should be made in `napi_async_complete_callback` instead.
+Most often, any code that needs to make N-API calls should be made in `napi_async_complete_callback` instead.

 #### napi_async_complete_callback